CracklenRelaxle/NPS/datasets/datasetnotes.md

 main()
 ```
 This first function creates a regex string of a given row in the csv for use against the log data.
-I now need to make everything iterative.
+I now need to make the function that finds the correct log.
+Then I need to make everything iterative.

 ## current state
 Need to match zeek logs to CSV malicious and benign labels